plifplouf203/academic-cv/content/publications/preprint/index.md

 times in the negative domain.
 Such an observation may bring back discussion around the notion of sacrifice ratio [Okun, 1978] which measures the tradeoff between inflation stabilization and output in the short run.
-This possibility of a tradeoff is particularly interesting in our case as more recent studies [Katayama et al., 2019] specify that the longer the duration of the disinflation process, the higher the sacrifice ratio.
+This possibility of a tradeoff is particularly interesting in our case as more recent studies [Katayama et *al*., 2019] specify that the longer the duration of the disinflation process, the higher the sacrifice ratio.
 Our work gets much closer to another notion that also emanates in the rational-expectations literature : painless disinflation.
 Commonly attributed to Sargent [Sargent, 1982], the latter analysed credible regime changes that brought major inflations to an end with relatively limited real costs at the start of the 20th century.
-We actually draw a lot more inspiration from the revival of the concept by Golinelli and Rovelli [Golinelli et al., 2002] who explore how in a forward-looking small open economy, a monetary-policy rule can affect inflation through expectations, aggregate demand, and the exchange rate simultaneously.
+We actually draw a lot more inspiration from the revival of the concept by Golinelli and Rovelli [Golinelli et *al*., 2002] who explore how in a forward-looking small open economy, a monetary-policy rule can affect inflation through expectations, aggregate demand, and the exchange rate simultaneously.
 If these channels reinforce each other, the central bank can achieve a substantial reduction in inflation without requiring an